 Panoramic x-rays involve taking images of literary your whole head.
 The X-ray machine used rotates around your head.
 In dentistry, panoramic x-ray images will show the entire mouth and its structures.
 The whole jaw bone and teeth are observable.

 We will usually use panoramic X-rays to investigate teeth and bone deformities of misplacements.
-They can be used in the diagnosis of cysts and tumors.
+They can be used in the diagnosis of cysts and tumors as part of oral cancer screenings.
 The images can also help in the plan for dental implants treatment.

 Multi-slice Computed Tomography (MCT)